 Educational Studies Major

-The educational studies major at Saint Mary’s is a creative, unique partnership between the School of Education and the Theology Department.
-The program is shaped by shared objectives for preparing undergraduates to provide educational services in diverse and rapidly changing settings.
+The educational studies program at Saint Mary’s is a creative, unique partnership between the Education Department and the Psychology and Social Sciences Department.
+The program is based on their shared dedication to prepare you for a career integrating essential learning experiences in diverse and rapidly changing situations.

 Educational Studies Concentrations

 By completing this major, you will connect education coursework to social and behavioral sciences by choosing one of three concentrations; adult education contexts; child and family contexts; or youth development and leadership.*